The Princess Without Parents

 “Welcome to Peridotia, Duchess Yuli, and honored guests.
 It is a pleasure to welcome you to our palace.
 I trust your journey was a safe one.”

-Instead, she sat draped in a heavy gown embroidered with solemn elegance, a deep green dress stitched more for ceremony than comfort.
-The braid that usually swayed freely down her back was now pulled tight, her head adorned with a gleaming tiara.
-Still, she did her best to maintain her composure, to sit with grace and dignity befitting a princess.
+She wore nothing that made her feel like herself—not the soft, light dresses she favored, nor the red ribbon her mother had once gifted her.
+Instead, she stood draped in a heavy gown embroidered with solemn elegance, a deep green dress stitched more for ceremony than comfort.
+The braid that usually swayed freely down her back was now pulled tight, her head adorned with a glittery tiara.

 "You resemble your mother more with each passing year," Yuli said, her tone soft but assessing.
 "And your father’s kindness—yes, that too.
 I had my doubts about Peridotia’s future, but seeing you now… I am reassured."